-You may recall many stories from the 2019 Elite Series stop where anglers like Seth Feider had found mega schools of staging fish in practice that either dwindled or flat out disappeared by tournament morning, because the fish moved to the bank and their eventual spawning destinations.
+You may recall many stories from the 2019 Elite Series stop where anglers like Seth Feider found mega schools of staging fish in practice that either dwindled or flat out disappeared by tournament morning, because the fish moved to the bank and their eventual spawning destinations.
 Likewise, there were a few anglers who were on pretty much nothing in practice and were still aware enough to anticipate the coming change and move to the right areas that produced big Day 1 limits.

 What does that mean for you?
 You need to decide if you are going all-in on anglers that excel at sight fishing, or banking on guys that specialize catching prespawn staging fish.

 Me?
-I think the Big Bass Gods will shine bright on the 2020 Elite anglers, and I am ALL-IN on top-end sight-fishing anglers.
+I think the Big Bass Gods will shine bright on the 2020 Elite anglers, and I am all-in on top-end, sight-fishing anglers.

 BUCKET A: COX